Cheese and butter are made from milk.

 The first cheese 2000 years ago!

-According to legend, cheese was first made in the Middle East when a man travelled across the desert with his saddlebag full of milk for the journey.
+No one knows for sure just how cheese was first made.
+According to an old legend, cheese was first made in the Middle East when a man travelled across the desert with his saddlebag full of milk for the journey.
 After some time he stopped for a drink and found that the milk had soured.
 It had become solid lumps and watery liquid, or curds and whey.

 The most popular kind of cheese is cheddar.
 It was named after a village called Cheddar in England where it was first made.
 The cheese was left in the nearby Cheddar Gorge caves to mature.